deathblade666/scripts/README.md

 ## What's Inside

-Since this is a catch-all repository for scripts I write, the tools inside handle a variety of personal use cases, including:
+This is a catch-all repository for scripts I write, the tools inside handle a variety of personal use cases, including:

 - Automating network share mounts (CIFS/SMB) using systemd user services.
 - Staging, patching, and compiling updates for the `dwl` window manager.